MDHan/WiID/Dataset/README.md

-Notes:
+# Notes
   The dataset is collected with appropriate written informed consent and human subjects approval.
   The dataset is fully open for reviewers to evaluate our work during the review period.
 After the review is completed, the researchers need to email us (mingdahan@outlook.com) and sign the copyright form for non-commercial scientific research.

-Due to file size limitation, the dataset has been uploaded to Google CloudDisk and Baidu CloudDisk, respectively.
+# Due to file size limitation, the dataset has been uploaded to Google CloudDisk and Baidu CloudDisk, respectively.
 The links are as follows:
   - Google CloudDisk: https://drive.google.com/drive/folders/1KsJRUdgUS9ItwAB3D6VVY6E7Ht6DH3Co?usp=sharing
   - Baidu CloudDisk: https://pan.baidu.com/s/1KscG1rv-NiBOGVB-rUDwYQ   Password: 10d0

-Data Collection:
+# Data Collection:
   - Hardware: 2* ThinkPad T400, 2* Inter 5300 wireless NIC, 6* external omnidirectional antennas
   - Software: Ubuntu 14.04 LTS, CSI Tool (https://github.com/dhalperi/linux-80211n-csitool.git)
   - Parameters: